andreas131989/chaos-carnival-demo/infra/README.md

 For this demo, we are using a 3-node GKE cluster.
 Feel free to modify the TF files.
 However, the default parameters are enough to run the whole demo.

 ## Prerequisites
-* GCP project with admin access [default: "kubernetes-demo-225509"]
+* GCP project with admin access [remember to change the default project]
 * gcloud SDK
 * GKE API enabled in GCP
 * Terraform